 Before you get started, it is important to understand what SEO is and why it is so crucial for every eCommerce business.
 A search engine is where most internet searches begin, with Google being by far the most popular one, holding 80% of the search engine market share.
 For most search terms, the engines can usually find millions of websites.
 To ensure the user gets the best results first, they rank these millions of websites according to how relevant and useful they are for the user.

-As you might probably know from your own experience, people tend to not look much further than page 1 or 2 of Google to find what they are looking for.
-In fact, 75% of internet users never scroll past page 1!
-It is therefore crucial for YOUR website to be ranked as high as possible so that your potential customers can actually find you.
+People tend to not look much further than page 1 or 2 of Google to find what they are looking for.
+In fact, 75% of internet users never scroll past page 1.
+It is therefore crucial for your website to be ranked as high as possible so that your potential customers can actually find you.
 In theory, paid ads are a way to make it on page 1.
-But they are often ignored by users, with 70-80% of people ignoring such paid ads.
+These are often ignored by users though, with 70-80% of people ignoring such paid ads.
 So, how can you rank high without them?
 There are several factors influencing your Google ranking.
 Unfortunately for website owners, the algorithm is very complex and changes frequently.
 Also, some factors like natural links to the website or engagement are quite difficult to build if your business is only just starting out.
 However, you can still improve the content and structure of your website to make it easier for search engines to categorise and rank it properly.
 This is called Search Engine Optimisation.

-6 Steps to Get Your Shopify SEO Right
+6 steps to get your Shopify SEO right:

 To get started with your Shopify SEO, you will first need to do some research.
 What are the relevant keywords for your online store and your products?
 What search terms will online shoppers use when they are searching for the products you are selling?
 You can find these keywords by searching on Google yourself or with the help of tools, like Google Adwords’ Keyword Planner and by studying your website’s analytics, for example with Google Analytics.

 Be aware that your potential customers might search for other terms than the ones you use on your site.
 For example, in the case of our Cloud ERP software, people might search not only for ERP software, but also for terms like business management software or stock control etc. As a next step, you should also ensure that you know where your Shopify store ranks on Google for the identified search terms.
 There are many SEO ranking tools available that can help you with this task.

-2. Optimise Your Content
+2. Optimise your content

 After you’ve conducted your keyword research, it is now time to optimise your existing (and of course forthcoming) content accordingly: